 Also, if your dog has loose skin, this may increase the likelihood of it occurring.

-Suppose the microchip is not planted deeply enough.
-In that case, it won't be able to attach itself to tissue and remain just at the surface level of the skin.
+Should the microchip not be implanted deeply enough, it won't be able to attach itself to tissue and remain just at the surface level of the skin.

 This is why it is essential that veterinary professionals be the ones to insert a microchip to reduce the risk of migration.

 Implanting a microchip can cause inflammation to occur at the point of entry.